In a word, yes.

 Imagine anxiety as a room filled to bursting with junk.
 Old food, dirty clothes, magazines, mail, random bits and pieces and to look at it is extremely confronting and way too overwhelming to even think about going in there to look at the stuff, never mind sort it out.

 Then someone gives you a lovely big blanket, your benzodiazepine, to cover it all up.
 Ah, that’s better, I can’t see it now, I’m good to have a look in the room now.
 Phew!
 BUT, the blanket is only a loaner and it gets taken away again pretty quickly and boom, the mess is back.
 Exactly the same as it was before.
 Covering it up didn’t actually get in there and sort it out and clean it up, it just covered it for a while.
-So you keep needing to get the blanket back to cover it all up, nice and quickly, but to what end?
+So you keep needing to get the blanket back to cover it all up, nice and quick, but to what end?

-Your antidepressant, and CBT (we’ll get there), however, can actually get in to the room to start to fix it all up.
+Your antidepressant, and CBT (we’ll get there), however, can actually get into the room to start to fix it all up.
 It takes a long time and is pretty messy and nasty along the way, but bit by bit you’re chipping away at it, and it becomes easier and easier to face.

 Social Anxiety Disorder